Benson, Vermont: Public safety

-Politics

-A majority of Benson's residents voted against Republican George W. Bush in the 2000 and 2004 presidential elections, according to the Rutland Herald.
-Simultaneously, Benson voters supported Republican Governor Jim Douglas and Independent Senator Bernie Sanders.
-As was the trend in the rest of Rutland County, voters were split on the issue of state senators, with Democrat Bill Carris and Republicans Hull P. Maynard, Jr. and Kevin J. Mullin receiving votes in numbers consistent with their county-wide victories.

 Economy

 The local economy is driven by a number of small businesses centered in the central village center also known as the central business district centered on the intersection of Lake Road and Stage Road.
 The former C.J.
 Williamson store, a local greengrocery and gas station began the town's economic development and differentiation from the greater Fair Haven area.
 The Williamson store opened in 1912, shortly after the proprietor survived a bear attack while hiking in the Green Mountains.
+Benson Village Store (AKA Williamson's) Burned to the ground in April 2019 and was razed.

-The Williamson store was soon joined by a tavern known as the Wheel Inn, which provides American fare and serves as the center of local intrigue.
+The Williamson store was soon joined by a tavern known as the Wheel Inn.
 On the same site, there was an American Revolutionary War-era public house that served as a meeting place for American and British soldiers during the tense 1770s.
-Other restaurants, such as a sandwich shop came and went, but the Wheel Inn remained in near-constant operation through the 2010s.
-Other economic engines of the town include a convenience store, and an herbal tobacconist.
+The Wheel Inn remained in near-constant operation through the 2010s.